Blog Product ManagementProduct Owner vs. Product Manager: Key Differences

 - Roadmapping tools (like Featurebase)

-Also read: What Does a Head of Product Do? (vs. Product Manager) →
+What does a Head of Product do? →

 What is a product owner?